 What is Health Equity?

 Health equity means that everyone has a fair opportunity to live a long, healthy life.
-It implies that health should not be compromised or disadvantaged because of an individual or population group’s race, ethnicity, gender, income, sexual orientation, neighborhood or other social condition.
+It implies that health should not be compromised or disadvantaged because of an individual or population group’s race, ethnicity, gender identity, sexual orientation, income or insurance status, neighborhood, or other social condition.
 Achieving health equity requires creating fair opportunities for health and eliminating gaps in health outcomes between different social groups.
 It also requires that public health professionals look for solutions outside of the health care system, such as in the transportation or housing sectors, to improve the opportunities for health in communities.

 Engaging the Community